bengera/aboutMe/README.md

 ## I'm a Front-End Developer from the UK, currently living in Vietnam.

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
+- 🔭 I'm working on a classroom management tool and a website that will host a list of classroom activities for ESL teachers.
-- 🌱 I’m currently learning JavaScript 🤣
+- 🌱 I’m currently learning JavaScript
 - 🥅 2021 Goals: Have a portfolio with at least 2 major projects and a few smaller ones related to web development.